inverno-io/inverno-mods/inverno-redis-lettuce/README.md

 password=password
 ```

-By default, this Redis client relies on a dedicated event loop group but it can also rely on Inverno's reactor when a `Reactor` instance is available.
+By default, this Redis client relies on a dedicated event loop group, but it can also rely on Inverno's reactor when a `Reactor` instance is available.
 This is transparent when assembling an application with the *boot* module which exposes Inverno's reactor.

 ## Lettuce wrappers